CyberSaR-KAUST/UAV-Intrusion-Detection-Dataset/README.md

 # UAV-NIDD-A-Real-World-Cybersecurity-Dataset-for-Intrusion-Detection-in-UAV-Networks
 UAV-NIDD is a real-world, dynamic intrusion detection dataset collected from a physical UAV network testbed.
 It includes benign traffic and ten cyber-attack types targeting UAVs, access points, and ground control stations, designed to support research in UAV cybersecurity, IDS, and machine learning.
-# UAV-NIDD: A Dynamic Dataset for Cybersecurity and Intrusion Detection in UAV Networks

-UAV-NIDD is a real-world network intrusion detection dataset collected from a fully operational UAV network testbed.
-Unlike simulated or virtual datasets, UAV-NIDD captures real UAV communication traffic under both normal and adversarial conditions, making it suitable for realistic cybersecurity research in unmanned aerial vehicle (UAV) networks.

----

 ## 🔍 Motivation